The Center for Grief Recovery and Therapeutic Services

 by griefcenterweb | Apr 14, 2026 | Communal Grief, Exploring Loss, Grief, and the Odyssey Toward Self-Renovation, Grief

-We’re living in a time where a lot of things feel unstable at once.
+by David Fireman, LCSW We’re living in a time where a lot of things feel unstable at once.
 Climate, politics, technology, the economy, wars—none of it feels cohesive.
 People sometimes call this a “polycrisis,” but in everyday life it doesn’t feel like a concept.
-It feels like a low,...
+It...

 When the World Stops Making Sense: Parkes’ Assumptive World and the Polycrisis We’re Living In Part II